14th Street Line (Washington, D.C.): Streetcar era

 The North American Company, a transit and utilities holding company began to acquire stock in the Washington Railway in 1922, gaining a controlling interest by 1928.
 By December 31, 1933, it owned 50.016% of the voting stock.
 North American tried to purchase Capital Traction, but Capital Traction always remained widely owned by the residents of Washington, without a principal stock holder.
 North American never owned more than 2.5% of Capital Traction stock.

-Nonetheless the Great Depression proved difficult for the transit companies and so to survive, on December 1, 1933 Washington Railway, Capital Traction, and Washington Rapid Transit merged to form the Capital Transit Company.
+The Great Depression proved difficult for the transit companies.
+On December 1, 1933, Washington Railway and Electric Company, Capital Traction, and Washington Rapid Transit merged to form the Capital Transit Company.
 Washington Railway continued as a holding company, owning 50% of Capital Transit and 100% of PEPCO, but Capital Traction was later dissolved.
-For the first time street railways in Washington were under the management of one company.
+For the first time, street railways in Washington were under the management of one company.

 After the 1933 consolidation, the Fourteenth Street Line was combined with part of the ex-Washington Railway and Electric Company Fourth Street Line, which used Fourteenth Street from the White House south to the Bureau of Engraving, where a new underground terminal was built.
 It later formed routes 50, 52, and 54 which were used the old Fourteenth Street Line, running respectively to the Bureau of Engraving, the ex-WR&E Eleventh Street Line (via U Street), and the Pennsylvania Avenue Line to the Navy Yard.
 Route 52 was discontinued which ran to U street and 11th Street, but 50 and 54 remained until January 28, 1962.

+Buses take over

-Routes 50 and 54 were later acquired to run by buses under DC Transit when streetcars began to phase out.
+Routes 50 and 54 were acquired to run by buses under DC Transit when streetcars began to phase out.
 Routes 50 and 54 operated from Takoma and Bureau of Engraving and Printing (50) and Navy Yard (54) primarily running along 14th Street.
 Route 52 would also be reincarnated to operate a similar pattern to route 52 but altered slightly running via Independence Avenue, 12th Street, and D street.
 Most trips would end at 14th and Colorado while some trips are extended to Takoma.
-Routes 50, 52, and 54 eventually became Metrobus routes on February 4, 1973 when WMATA acquired DC Transit and three other transit agencies.
+Routes 50, 52, and 54 eventually became Metrobus routes on February 4, 1973, when WMATA acquired DC Transit and three other transit agencies.

 Other routes that weren't formed under the Metrobus tag were the 56 and 58.
 Route 56 operated from Summit Hills Apartments to the Bureau of Engraving and route 58 operated to Takoma.
-Route 56 was later renamed routes 50, 52, and 54 when the merger happened in 1973 while route 58 was later renamed route K8.
+Route 56 was renamed routes 50, 52, and 54 after the 1973 merger.
+Route 58 was later renamed K8.

-On February 6, 1978, routes 50, 52, and 54 were rerouted to serve the newly opened Takoma station in order to connect riders to the Washington Metro.
+On February 6, 1978, routes 50, 52, and 54 were rerouted to serve the newly opened Takoma station to connect riders to the Washington Metro.